-Shaun D. Lynn, 55, has been our President since April 2008.
+Shaun D. Lynn, 56, has been our President since April 2008.
 Mr. Lynn also provides services to our operating partnerships and subsidiaries.
 Previously, Mr. Lynn had been President of BGC Partners, L.P. since 2004 and served as Executive Managing Director of Cantor from 2002 to 2004.
 Mr. Lynn also served as Senior Managing Director of European Government Bonds and Managing Director of Fixed Income from 1999 to 2002.
 From 1989 to 1999, Mr. Lynn held various business management positions at Cantor and its affiliates.
 Prior to joining Cantor in 1989, Mr. Lynn served as a Desk Head for Fundamental Brokers International in 1989 and was Associate Director for Purcell Graham from 1983 to 1989.
 Mr. Lynn served as a member of the Board of Directors of GFI from February 26, 2015 through the closing of our back-end merger with GFI in January 2016.

-Stephen M. Merkel, 59, has been our Executive Vice President, General Counsel and Secretary since September 2001 and was our Senior Vice President, General Counsel and Secretary from June 1999 to September 2001.
+Stephen M. Merkel, 61, has been our Executive Vice President and General Counsel since September 2001 and was our Senior Vice President, General Counsel and Secretary from June 1999 to September 2001.
+Mr. Merkel was our Secretary from September 2001 until January 2019.
 Mr. Merkel served as a director of our Company from September 2001 until October 2004.
 Mr. Merkel has been Executive Managing Director, General Counsel and Secretary of Cantor since December 2000 and was Senior Vice President, General Counsel and Secretary of Cantor from May 1993 to December 2000.
-Mr. Merkel also holds offices at and provides services to various other affiliates of Cantor and provides services to our operating partnerships and subsidiaries, including BGC U.S. OpCo, BGC Global OpCo, and Newmark OpCo.
+Mr. Merkel has served as Chief Legal Officer at Newmark since January 2019 and served as Secretary from December 2017 to January 2019.
+Mr. Merkel also holds offices at and provides services to various other affiliates of Cantor and provides services to our operating partnerships and subsidiaries, including BGC U.S. OpCo, BGC Global OpCo and Newmark OpCo.
 Prior to joining Cantor, Mr. Merkel was Vice President and Assistant General Counsel of Goldman Sachs & Co. from February 1990 to May 1993.
 From September 1985 to January 1990, Mr. Merkel was an associate with the law firm of Paul, Weiss, Rifkind, Wharton & Garrison.
 Mr. Merkel is a founding board member of the Wholesale Markets Brokers' Association, Americas.
+In addition, Mr. Merkel serves as the Executive Vice President, General Counsel and Secretary of the Cantor SPAC.
 Mr. Merkel served as a member of the Board of Directors of GFI from February 26, 2015 through the closing of our back-end merger with GFI in January 2016.

-Sean A. Windeatt, 44, has been our Chief Operating Officer since January 2009.
-Mr. Windeatt has been Executive Managing Director and Vice President of BGC Partners since 2007 and served as a Director of Cantor Fitzgerald International from 2004 to 2007.
+Sean A. Windeatt, 45, has been our Chief Operating Officer since January 2009 and our Interim Chief Financial Officer since December 2018.
+Mr. Windeatt has been Executive Managing Director and Vice President of BGC Partners from 2007 to 2009 and served as a Director of Cantor Fitzgerald International from 2004 to 2007.
 Mr. Windeatt also provides services to our operating partnerships and subsidiaries.
 Mr. Windeatt also served as a Business Manager and member of the finance department of Cantor Fitzgerald International from 1997 to 2003.